Jane Gray (broadcaster): Later years

 In the early 1940s, she took a brief hiatus from broadcasting to care for her son Buddy, who was living in Calgary and had become gravely ill; he died of cancer at age 20, in 1942.
 She remained in Calgary for a while, before returning to Toronto and getting back into broadcasting work, once again giving advice and being inspirational to her audience.
 As a way of coping with her grief, she became involved with making toys and other crafts.
 Her specialty was stuffed animals for children.
 She displayed her crafts and toys at hobby shows, and her work became popular, especially with fans who had enjoyed listening to her on the radio.

 In addition to her radio work, beginning in 1953, she became a television host on CHCH-TV in Hamilton.
 The station was founded by Ken Soble, who had never forgotten her.
 He nicknamed her "Duchess," and hired her for his radio station, CHML, as well as for his TV station.
 At CHCH-TV, she was the longtime host of a Saturday morning program called Hobby Time, devoted to crafts.
 Well into the 1960s, when styles of broadcasting had become smoother and more sophisticated, Gray was considered timeless by her fans: critics might call her corny and old-fashioned, but in a typical week, she would receive as many as 800 letters.
 She became known for interviewing well-known celebrities, including Liberace, Bob Hope, and Sophie Tucker, and she also interviewed local people.

-Gray retired from full-time broadcasting in 1979, but continued to work as an occasional freelancer, filling in whenever CHCH needed her, until her death in 1984 at age 87.
-She died after a brief illness, in St. Joseph's Hospital, Hamilton.
+Gray retired from full-time broadcasting in 1979, but continued to work as an occasional freelancer, filling in whenever CHCH needed her, until her death.
+She died after a brief illness on March 20, 1984—sources differ as to if she was aged 87 or 88—in St. Joseph's Hospital, Hamilton.